centarro/commerce-docs/docs/v2/developer-guide/recurring/getting-started.md

 A billing schedule is powered by a billing schedule plugin, which is responsible for generating the billing period.
 Out of the box, the Commerce Recurring module supports rolling and fixed billing periods.
 Rolling periods start at the moment of subscription and last until the configured interval passes.
 Fixed periods start at the beginning of the configured interval (some number of hours, days, weeks, months, or years).

 Fixed billing schedules with monthly intervals are defined with a Start day (1 - 31).
-Fixed billing schedules with yearly intervals are defined with both a Start day and a Start month (Jaunuary - December).
+Fixed billing schedules with yearly intervals are defined with both a Start day and a Start month (January - December).
 The billing schedule plugin is configured through the admin UI for the billing schedule configuration entity.

 Suppose a new annual subscription is purchased on October 12th.
 If the first billing period should be October 12 - October 12, then you should set up a "Rolling" billing schedule.
 All subsequent billing periods for this subscription will also begin and end on October 12th.
 Suppose, on the other hand, that you want the annual subscription to start on January 1st every year.
 Then you should set up a "Fixed" billing schedule; the first billing period will run from October 12 to January 1st, and subsequent billing periods will start and end on January 1st.
 Here is the configuration for this example "Fixed" annual subscription: